 RESEARCH CONVERSATIONS

 Abigail is currently working to transcribe and summarise all of the interviews she has conducted so far, totalling some twenty-plus hours of recordings.
 Details of some of these interviews can be found below.
-So far, Abigail has also created two zines documenting two of her earliest interviews from this project — including the very first interview she conducted, with author of Deviant Desires: A Tour of the Erotic Edge Katharine Gates, and her November 2023 interview with prominent size kink author and community figurehead Elle Largesse — both of which are currently on sale through her online shop, and both of which are currently in the process of being acquired by the Wellcome Collection Library.
+So far, Abigail has also created two zines documenting two of her earliest conversations from this project — those she conducted with author of Deviant Desires: A Tour of the Erotic Edge Katharine Gates, and with prominent size kink author and community figurehead Elle Largesse.
+These zines are both currently on sale through her online shop, and have both been acquired by the Wellcome Collection.

 A CONVERSATION WITH ELLE LARGESSE

-Elle Largesse — alternatively known as “MightyTinyGiant” — is a size-shifting bisexual/pansexual polyamorous kinky erotica writer and blogger.
-She began to participate in “Giant/tiny” size kink spaces online in late 2015, embracing the community as a safe haven that helped her cope with size dysmorphia triggered by her experiences living with with Alice-in-Wonderland Syndrome (AiWS) — a neurological condition that produces, in those who live with it, an inability to consistently gauge the true scale of objects around them or of their own physical bodies — and learn to love her body and her queer sexuality.
+Elle Largesse — alternatively known as “MightyTinyGiant” — is a size-shifting bisexual/pansexual polyamorous kinky erotica writer and blogger, who began to participate in “Giant/tiny” size kink spaces online in late 2015.
+The size community has since become a safe haven that has helped her cope with feelings of size dysmorphia triggered by her experiences of living with with Alice-in-Wonderland Syndrome (AiWS) — a rare neurological condition that produces, in those who live with it, an inability to consistently gauge the true scale of objects around them or of their own physical bodies — and learn to love her body and her queer sexuality.
 Alongside being a prolific publisher of erotic fiction, she is also a regular panelist and community event host at SizeCon Micro, an online convention for size kinksters of various flavours.

 -